melanibe/CIL2018/README.md

 If the preprocessed feature matrix does not exist for the input parameters it will first compute the features matrix (this takes 10 min, grab a coffee), if this matrix was already saved previously it just loads it.
 It then fits the chosen estimator (another 10 mins if RandomForest, go for a cup of tea this time) and saves it the the `baselines_models` subfolder.
 The MAE on the dev set will be printed to the console at the end of the run.

+## Calculating descriptive statistics on the SCORED training dataset
+The report mentions some descriptive statistics on the SCORED training dataset (20% percentile, mean score, standard deviation).
+The results can be retrieved by running `descriptive_stats_scored_data.py`, If you wish to re-train completely our baseline estimators instead of using the provided saved estimators you can use `baseline_train.py`, statistics are printed to the console.
+ If you wish to re-train completely our baseline estimators instead of using the provided saved estimators you can use `baseline_train.py`.